Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

-If you’re a fan of Netflix and their huge catalog of TV shows and movies, you may be a little upset to learn that you can’t access your favorites while traveling.
+If you’re a fan of Netflix and their huge catalog of TV shows and movies, you might be a little upset once you learn that you are not able to access your favourite content while traveling.

 This is true even if you have a legitimate account in your home country that you pay good money to access.